 When it’s your job to take devices apart and figure out how they work, you start to think about them differently.
 I like to think about the complex circuitry of a smartphone the same way I think about the ecosystem of a human body.
 That makes the battery in your smartphone the heart.
 (Bear with me here.)

-Just like your heart supplies oxygen-rich blood to the rest of your body, your smartphone’s battery pumps nutritious electrical energy to every part of the device—keeping it healthy and functioning.
-So, say you got a heart transplant at 60—it might not restore your body to that of your twenty-year-old self, but it would certainly improve its critical functions.
+Just like your heart supplies oxygen-rich blood to the rest of your body, your smartphone’s battery pumps nutritious electrical energy to every part of the device, keeping it healthy and functioning.
+Say you got a heart transplant at 60.
+It might not restore your body to that of your twenty-year-old self, but it would certainly improve its critical functions.
 Same goes for installing a new battery in your smartphone—it might not bring your phone back to pristine condition, but it can significantly boost its performance.

 You can read an exhaustive course on Li-ion batteries over here, but I’ve summarized some practical points of interest below: